MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 ## Previewing a Report

-Choose the **Preview** button to view the report in the.
+Choose the **Preview** button to view the report in the report request page.
 Use the menu bar on the report preview to:

 - Move through pages
 - Zoom in and out